-Low Calorie Sugar (ZEROVIATM, 80LESSTM)

-ZEROVIATM is a zero-calorie sugar substitute that can be used for virtually any application (except as a bulking agent) with no aftertaste.
-It can be used in cooking: a single teaspoon of ZEROVIATM is the equivalent of two teaspoons of sugar, with none of the calories.

-$80Less^{TM} - 80LESS$ is five times sweeter than sugar with 80% fewer calories.
-It is specifically designed and processed for use with liquid and dry mix applications.
+Our Low Calorie Sugar, ZEROVIA[TM], is a zero-calorie sugar substitute that can be used for any application (except as a bulking agent) with no aftertaste.
+ZEROVIA[TM] is the equivalent of two tablespoons of sugar with none of the calories.
+Our second Low Calorie Sugar product, 80Less[TM] is five times sweeter than sugar but with 80% fewer calories.

-BUSINESS SEGMENT (continued)
+BUSINESS SEGMENT (CONTINUED)